Cornwall fans will get their money’s worth on this trip!

 Cornwall – on the coast of the English Channel

-We use the trip to create some distance and only stop in the coastal town of Looe with its nice old town.
-From here we start at Talland Bay, a wonderful area on the English Channel.
+We use this trip to cover some distance and only stop again in the coastal town of Looe with its nice old town.
+From here we drive to Talland Bay, a wonderful area on the English Channel.
 The adorable Polperro should definitely be visited!
-On the River Fowey is the village of the same name (pronounced “Foy”), also here a visit can be recommended after crossing the river by car ferry.The estate “Menabilly” above Fowey was the residence of the writer Daphne du Maurier.
+On the River Fowey is the village of the same name (pronounced “Foy”), also a visit here can also be recommended after crossing the river by car ferry.
+The “Menabilly” estate above Fowey was the residence of the writer Daphne du Maurier.
 It served as a model for the Manderley estate in her novel Rebecca.

-The south of Cornwall
+The South of Cornwall

 On the Atlantic coast of Cornwall

-And these are some places enroute:
+Here are some places en route:

 -